amyhupe/amyhupe.co.uk/src/articles/2019-11-14-5-lessons-on-enabling-design-system-contribution.md

 But it’s an effort worth making.
 With input from a community of users, a system’s patterns become infinitely richer and more representative than they would otherwise be.

-Prioritising contribution and representation—even at the expensive of short-term efficiency—is the key to a design system’s success.
+And I believe that prioritising contribution and representation—even at the expensive of short-term efficiency—is the key to a design system’s success.

 ## Acknowledgements